boonyachengdu/ApacheHttpClient/README.md

 This is a simple demo for Apache HttpClient To call HTTPS pattern URI.

-#Official web-site is the best choice to learn HTTPClient
+#To learn HTTPClient official web-site is the best choice

 http://hc.apache.org/